RasaHQ/rasa/README.md

 rasa_nlu is written in Python, but it you can use it from any language through a HTTP API.
 If your project *is* written in Python you can simply import the relevant classes.

+rasa is a set of tools for building more advanced bots, developed by [LASTMILE](https://golastmile.com).
+This is the natural language understanding module, and the first component to be open sourced.

 ## Getting Started
 ```bash